Sales AssociateInterview Questions

 Question: Are you comfortable working a cash register to process purchases and returns?

 Explanation: This is another operational question.
-It is seeking not only to determine your skills at managing the cash register and processing returns but also whether you would be open to doing this job even though it was not part of the work assignment you are interviewing for.
+It is seeking not only to determine your skills at managing the cash register and processing returns but also whether you would be open to doing this job, even though it was not part of the work assignment you are interviewing for.
 The best answer is an honest one.
-If you’d prefer not to do this, the best time to disclose that is during the interview.
-If you’re OK with performing these duties, you should be prepared to do it once you are hired.
+If you’d prefer not to do it, the best time to disclose that is during the interview.
+If you’re okay with performing these duties, you should be prepared to do it once you are hired.

 Question: Do you think it is beneficial to have competition within a sales associate team?

-Example: “I think competition among a sales team is not only beneficial but is necessary.
-Good salespeople are highly motivated and achievement-oriented.
-They strive to achieve their sales objectives and to be recognized by management and their peers.
-Competition among sales associates helps to achieve both of these objectives, and I am a strong believer in this.”
+Example: “I think competition among a sales team is not only beneficial but necessary.
+Good salespeople are highly motivated and achievement oriented.
+They strive to achieve their sales objectives and be recognized by management and their peers.
+Competition among sales associates helps achieve both of these objectives, and I am a strong believer in this.”

 Question: What traits and qualities would you use to help you represent our brand and increase your sales of our products?

-Example: “The qualities I have that will help me to represent your brand include sensitivity, empathy, and persistence.
-Sensitivity allows me to pick up on buying clues offered by the customer.
+Example: “The qualities I have that will help me represent your brand include sensitivity, empathy, and persistence.
+Sensitivity allows me to pick up on buying cues offered by the customer.
 Empathy enables me to understand why they need a product and what their buying criteria may be.
-Finally, persistence keeps me focused on the goal and helps me to continue to strive to close the sale even when the customer offers objections or is reluctant to make a purchasing decision.”
+Finally, persistence keeps me focused on the goal and helps me continue to strive to close the sale, even when the customer offers objections or is reluctant to make a purchasing decision.”

 Additional Sales Associate Interview Questions